dylanleclair/databases/README.md

 - added skeleton for updating product information (quantities, description, titles, etc) :arrows_counterclockwise:
 - implement Django REST to get desired API functionality (see endpoints) :arrows_counterclockwise:

-# Our REST API

-Our API can be accessed through HTML or through Postman.

-To modify data in postman, you will have to add basic authentication.

-A sample user you may use is:

-Username: `stellaellaolla`
-Password: `12345`

-Documentation for our REST API can be found at localhost:8000/api.

 #### Notes to self (django stuff)